 What to Expect

-Fencing is a safe sport, but it is also a contact sport and sometimes accidents happen.
+We are a club that loves to gain new members to participate in and learn the sport of fencing together.
+After joining our roster you will officially be a member of the MSU Fencing family.
+Joining our roster acts as your virtual waiver.
+Fencing is a safe sport, but it is also a contact sport, and sometimes accidents happen.
 Signing our waiver tells us that you are sufficiently healthy enough to participate in this activity and accepting the risk of accidents and injuries that may happen out of participation.
 You are also agreeing to protect the health and safety of those around you by wearing a mask to practice, respecting university COVID guidelines, and staying home if you feel sick.

 2. A quick introduction to the basics of the sport: the weapons, footwork, and how to hold a blade.